How to keep premiums affordable

 • inflation proofing (an annual increase to your sum insured)

-• if your policy has stepped or level premiums
+• if your policy has variable age-stepped premiums or level premiums (only applicable to policies which commenced prior to 3 February 2024)

 • waiting periods and benefit periods